Swim Meet Job List

 1 per home meet

-Provides Stroke and Turn Judging, responds to protests from coaches, enforces meet rules.
-Informs swimmer or coaches if there is a disqualification.
-Provides relief for Stroke and Turn Judges as needed.
+Coordinates safe meet operation with the Meet Director.
+Provides Stroke and Turn Judging, answers / provides rules interpretations to coaches and Stroke and Turn Judges, responds to protests from coaches, and enforces meet safety rules.
+Maintains a master record of disqualifications for verification.
+Informs swimmer and/or coaches if there is a disqualification when possible.
+May provide relief for Stroke and Turn Judges as needed.

-* Requires SAAA classroom training; or a current USA Swimming Stroke and Turn, Chief Judge, or Referee Certification.
+* Requires SAAA classroom training; or a current USA Swimming Starter Certification.